 Fireburn the Documentary is a powerful short documentary about the human rights violations that occurred on the island of St. Croix during the post-emancipation event known as the Fireburn.
-Find out what sparked this fiery labor revolt that changed the lives and economy of the current day US Virgin Islands.
+Find out what sparked this fiery labor revolt and learn how it changed the lives of Virgin Islanders.

 “Short films are making progressive waves this past year, especially one project by artist and filmmaker Angela Golden Bryan.”